Homogenization of a mean field game system in the small noise limit: Convergence for affine-constant initial data

 Since, by Lemma~\ref{lemmaconv}, there holds

-the second term in \eqref{t1} converges to $\int_0^T\int_{\T^n} \frac12|\nabla u^1(x)+P|^2$.
+the second term in \eqref{t1} converges to $\int_0^T\int_{\mathbb{T}^n} \frac12|\nabla u^1(x)+P|^2$.
 On the other hand, we claim that

-Indeed, following a similar argument as in \cite[Thm2.1]{cllp1}, we get that, calling $L$ the Lipschitz constant of $V$ in $\T^n\times[0, \|m^1\|_\infty+1]$, where the last inequality is due to Lemma~\ref{lemmaconv}.
-By Proposition~\ref{vecchiorem}, we get that the right hand side converges to $0$ as $\eps\to 0$.
+Indeed, following a similar argument as in \cite[Thm2.1]{cllp1}, we get that, calling $L$ the Lipschitz constant of $V$ in $\mathbb{T}^n\times[0, \|m^1\|_\infty+1]$, where the last inequality is due to Lemma~\ref{lemmaconv}.
+Again by Lemma~\ref{lemmaconv}, we get that the right hand side converges to $0$ as $\epsilon\to 0$.
 Hence, our claim is completely proved.

-So, by the definition of $w^\eps$ and of $\bar H (P,1)$, we get from \eqref{t1} that, for every $t\in [0,T]$ there holds
+So, by the definition of $w^\epsilon$ and of $\bar H (P,1)$, we get from \eqref{t1} that, for every $t\in [0,T]$ there holds

-This implies that the function $\bar v^\eps(t):= \int_{\T^n} v^\eps(x,t)dx$ satisfies Note that since all the previous estimates are independent of $t$, the convergence is also uniform for $t\in[0,T]$.
-By Poincar\`e inequality, recalling Lemma \ref{lemmaconv}, we get So, we get that $ v^\eps(x,t)-\bar v^\eps(t)\to 0$ in $L^2(\T^n\times[0,T])$.
-In particular the last two relations imply that $\eps v^\eps(x,t) \to 0$ in $L^2(\T^n\times[0,T])$, namely Since $\eps u^1\to 0$ in $L^2$ we get that Performing the change of variables $z=\eps x$ and choosing the constant $K_Q$ as before we get that which implies the desired result.
+This implies that the function $\bar v^\epsilon(t):= \int_{\mathbb{T}^n} v^\epsilon(x,t)dx$ satisfies Note that since all the previous estimates are independent of $t$, the convergence is also uniform for $t\in[0,T]$.
+By Poincar\'e inequality, recalling Lemma \ref{lemmaconv}, we get So, we get that $ v^\epsilon(x,t)-\bar v^\epsilon(t)\to 0$ in $L^2(\mathbb{T}^n\times[0,T])$.
+In particular the last two relations imply that $\epsilon v^\epsilon(x,t) \to 0$ in $L^2(\mathbb{T}^n\times[0,T])$, namely Since $\epsilon u^1\to 0$ in $L^2$ we get that Performing the change of variables $z=\epsilon x$ and choosing the constant $K_Q$ as before we get that which implies the desired result.